Kayak Fishing Setup & Rigging Essentials

 Take a look at some of our fishing kayak rigging essentials.
 New to kayak fishing?
 Read some of these essential kayak fishing tips to help get you started.

-KAYAK FISHING RIG LIST
+KAYAK FISHING RIGGING LIST

 Our top 7 choices for the ultimate kayak fishing and rigging essentials are: